Rajpratik71/linux-manPages/getfacl.md

        Lines 1--3 indicate the file name, owner, and owning group.

        Line 4 indicates the setuid (s), setgid (s), and sticky (t) bits: either the letter representing the bit, or else a dash (-).
 This line is included if any of those bits is set  and  left  out otherwise, so it will not be shown for most files.
 (See CONFORMANCE TO POSIX 1003.1e DRAFT STANDARD 17 below.)

        Lines  5,  7  and 10 correspond to the user, group and other fields of the file mode permission bits.
 These three are called the base ACL entries.
 Lines 6 and 8 are named user and named group entries.
 Line 9 is the effective rights mask.
 This entry limits the effective rights granted to all groups and to named users.
 (The file owner and others permissions are not affected  by  the effective  rights  mask;  all  other entries are.)
 Lines 11--15 display the default ACL associated with this directory.
 Directories may have a default ACL.
-Regular files never have a default ACL.
+Regular files never have a default
+       ACL.

        The default behavior for getfacl is to display both the ACL and the default ACL, and to include an effective rights comment for lines where the rights of the entry differ from  the  effective rights.

        If output is to a terminal, the effective rights comment is aligned to column 40.
 Otherwise, a single tab character separates the ACL entry and the effective rights comment.

        The ACL listings of multiple files are separated by blank lines.
 The output of getfacl can also be used as input to setfacl.

    PERMISSIONS
        Process  with  search access to a file (i.e., processes with read access to the containing directory of a file) are also granted read access to the file's ACLs.
-This is analogous to the permissions required for accessing the file mode.
+This is analogous to the per‐ missions required for accessing the file mode.

 OPTIONS
        -a, --access